 Sadio Mane | AFP

-He won every major honor with Liverpool — the Champions League and Club World Cup in 2019, the Premier League in 2020 and both the FA Cup and League Cup in 2022.
-He has also scored 31 goals in 89 appearances for Senegal and was named African Footballer of the Year in 2019.
+He has won every major honor with Liverpool — the Champions League and World Club Cup in 2019, the Premier League in 2020 and both the FA Cup and League Cup in 2022 — and looks to be seeking a fresh challenge with what is likely to be the last major move of his career.

-Liverpool has already signed a replacement for Mané in Darwin Núñez, the Uruguay striker who has joined from Benfica.
+Liverpool has already signed a replacement for Mané in Darwin Núñez, the Uruguay international who has joined from Benfica.
+AP